sampsyo/bril/docs/tools/rust.md

 Each of the extensions to [Bril core][core] is feature gated.
 To ignore an extension, remove its corresponding string from the `features` list.

-There is one helper function, `load_program`, which will read a valid Bril program from stdin and return it as a Rust struct.
+There are two helper functions, `load_program`, which will read a valid Bril program from stdin and and `output_program` which writes your Bril program to stdout.
 Otherwise, this library can be treated like any other [serde][] JSON representation.

 Development
 -----------